Djibrilgathoni/Djibrilgathoni.github.io/README.md

 Djibril Gathoni's Cybersecurity Portfolio

 Hello!
 I'm Djibril Gathoni, graduating in October 2025 with a Bachelor's degree in Business Information Technology from South Eastern Kenya University.
 As a Certified Ethical Hacker (CEH), I specialize in network protocols, system architecture, and threat landscapes, with hands-on experience in vulnerability assessments and penetration testing using tools like Wireshark, Nmap, Burp Suite, and Kali Linux.
 My internship at Kenya Tea Packers Limited (KETEPA) honed my IT support and cybersecurity skills, while my leadership roles as Vice Chair and Secretary of the Christian Union and USIU-Africa Cybersecurity cybershujaa strengthened my ability to lead, organize, and communicate effectively.
-Passionate about delivering innovative security solutions, I’m eager to contribute to Capua’s UK team, with flexibility to relocate or work remotely.
+Passionate about delivering innovative security solutions.

 Skills
 Technical Skills